adambowen/adambowen.github.io/about.md

 might still find it worth a read - but there is a wealth of other information out there too!

+## Why Deus ex machina?

+"Deus ex machina" literally means "god from the machine", it reflects my interest in machine learning as well as the idea that (for many) software can be a kind of magical black box.
+It does not imply anything about the abilities of the author!

 ## Contact Adam

 * [Adam on LinkedIn](https://www.linkedin.com/in/adammabowen)